heythisisnate/nodemcu-smartthings/README.md

   ![](screenshots/ESPlorer v0.2.0-rc5 by 4refr0nt 2017-02-06 22-58-30.png)

 1. Once connected, it's time to upload the code.
-Click Open in Esplorer and open each of the lua files on your computer and click "Send to ESP".
+Click Open in Esplorer and open each of the lua files on your computer and click "Save to ESP".
 Alternatively, you can use the Upload button to upload them all at once.
 [This documentation](http://esp8266.ru/download/esp8266-doc/Getting%20Started%20with%20the%20ESPlorer%20IDE%20-%20Rui%20Santos.pdf) was also very helpful in learning how to interact with the device using Esplorer.
 1. After all the code is uploaded, click the Reset button to restart the device.
 It should boot up, connect to your WiFi and output a message for each configured sensor, like this:

   ![](screenshots/ESPlorer v0.2.0-rc5 by 4refr0nt 2017-02-06 23-02-30.png)